New DBA in the cloud – Managing your single and pooled databases in Azure SQL Database

 - Reserved IPs

-A firewall prevents access to your server from an external entity by allowing only specific entities access to your logical server.
-By default, all connections and databases inside the logical server are disallowed, except connections coming in from other Azure Services.
+A firewall prevents access to your server from an external entity by allowing only specific entities access to your SQL Database server.
+By default, all connections and databases inside the SQL Database server are disallowed, except connections coming in from other Azure Services.
 With a firewall rule you can open access to your server only to entities (for example, a developer machine) that you approve of, by allowing that computer’s IP address through the firewall.
-It also allows you to specify a range of IPs that you would want to allow access to the logical server.
+It also allows you to specify a range of IPs that you would want to allow access to the SQL Database server.
 For example, developer machine IP addresses in your organization can be added at once by specifying a range in the Firewall settings page.

 You can create firewall rules at the server level or at the database level.
-Server level firewall rules can either created through the portal or through SSMS.
-For learning more about how to set a server and database level firewall rule, see: Create firewall rules in SQL Database.
+Server level IP firewall rules can either be created using the Azure portal or with SSMS.
+For learning more about how to set a server-level and database-level firewall rule, see: Create IP firewall rules in SQL Database.

 By default, your SQL database is configured to “Allow Azure services to access server” – which means any Virtual Machine in Azure may attempt to connect to your database.
 These attempts still do have to get authenticated.
 However, if you would not like your database to be accessible by any Azure IPs, you can disable “Allow Azure services to access server”.
 Additionally, you can configure VNet Service Endpoints.

 Service endpoints (SE) allow you to expose your critical Azure resources only to your own private virtual network in Azure.
 By doing so, you essentially eliminate public access to your resources.
 The traffic between your virtual network to Azure stays on the Azure backbone network.
 Without SE you get forced-tunneling packet routing.
 Your virtual network forces the internet traffic to your organization and the Azure Service traffic to go over the same route.
 With Service Endpoints, you can optimize this since the packets flow straight from your virtual network to the service on Azure backbone network.